Sufganiyah: Mini sufganiyot

 In 2016, Israeli bakeries began downsizing sufganiyot to appeal to health-conscious consumers, following an anti-junk food campaign by Health Minister Yaakov Litzman.
-The usual 100 g size, packing 400 to 600 calories (1,700 to 2,500 kJ), now appears in 50 g size with different fillings and toppings, earning the name "mini."
+The usual 100 g size, packing 400 to 600 calories (1,700 to 2,500 kJ), now appears in 50 g size with different fillings and toppings, earning the name "mini".

 Popularity

 In Israel

 Until the 1920s, sufganiyot and latkes were of comparable popularity among Jews in Mandatory Palestine during the Hanukkah holiday.
-The Histadrut, Israel's national labor union formed in 1920, pushed to replace the homemade latke with the sufganiyah as Israel's quintessential Hanukkah food in order to provide more work for its members.
+The Histadrut, Israel's national labor union, formed in 1920, pushed to replace the homemade latke with the sufganiyah as Israel's quintessential Hanukkah food to provide more work for its members.
 Commercial bakeries began selling sufganiyot days and weeks before Hanukkah began, lengthening the employment period.
 Their effort was successful, and sufganiyot became the most popular food for Hanukkah in Israel.
 By the 21st century, more Israeli Jews report eating sufganiyot on Hanukkah than fasting on Yom Kippur.

 Today sufganiyot are sold by Israeli bakeries as early as September.
 Angel Bakeries, the largest bakery in Israel, reportedly fries up more than 25,000 sufganiyot every day during the eight-day Hanukkah festival itself.
 Each batch uses 100 kg of dough and makes 1,600 sufganiyot.
 Local newspapers add to the excitement by rating the "best sufganiyah in town".

 The Ministry of Defense buys upwards of 400,000 sufganiyot for its soldiers each Hanukkah.
 As the troops overwhelmingly prefer jelly-filled doughnuts, the Defense Ministry purchases 80% with jelly filling and 20% with chocolate filling.

 In other Jewish communities

 Sufganiyot are a relatively recent introduction to the United States, where latkes are the traditional Hanukkah food.
 According to Gil Marks, latke was still the dominant choice in American Jewish homes in 2012.
-Rabbi Levi Shemtov in 2019 said "Latkes used to dominate in the U.S., while doughnuts dominated in Israel.
+Rabbi Levi Shemtov in 2019 said, "Latkes used to dominate in the U.S., while doughnuts dominated in Israel.
 Now, I think both are equally popular in the U.S."

 The sufganiyah was introduced by American Jews who had visited or studied in Israel, and by Israeli Jews who had settled in the U.S. While sufganiyot were not commercially available in the United States before the 1970s, today bakeries in many Jewish communities sell sufganiyot, as do non-kosher bakeries.
 The doughnut chains Dunkin' Donuts and Krispy Kreme purvey sufganiyot in their kosher-certified outlets.

 Sufganiyot are also sold in kosher shops in Europe.
 Smaller Jewish communities in Russia and Ukraine organize special "community bakes" to prepare sufganiyot for school and kindergarten parties.